geschke/goar-components/README.md

 # goar-components Documentation

-## Overview
+## Introduction to goar-components

-Welcome to goar-components!
-This Vue.js component library follows the design standards of Bootstrap.
-It was initially part of a larger project, but was extracted to make it usable in other projects.
+Welcome to **goar-components**, a Vue.js component library inspired by the design principles of Bootstrap.
+This library originated from a larger project, where the need for reusable and consistent components across different applications became apparent.
+Recognizing the potential and versatility of these components, they were extracted from the larger project into a standalone library to be utilized in various projects.

+The creation of goar-components was driven by the necessity for practical solutions and effective design patterns, rather than an attempt to replace existing libraries.
+It embodies the design standards and patterns found useful in previous work, making it a reliable choice for enhancing development processes with consistent UI elements.

-The idea for goar-components emerged during a Vue.js project when a table component that adhered to Bootstrap's design standards was needed.
-Existing components often had unique styles or required significant customization to fit into the project.
+The idea for goar-components emerged during a Vue.js project when components that adhered closely to Bootstrap's design standards were needed.
+Existing libraries often had unique styles or required significant customization to fit into the project.
 The goal was to create a library that worked without extensive CSS adjustments or additional styling.

-The resulting components rely heavily on Bootstrap's existing design, minimizing custom CSS definitions.
-This approach ensures that the components can be seamlessly integrated into various projects without altering the overall design.

-Though many component libraries are available, goar-components was created to meet specific needs.
-Expansion is planned in the future as new components are developed or additional functionality is required.
+This effort is not intended to discredit other authors and their excellent work, but rather to meet specific needs that were not fully addressed by existing solutions.

+Currently, goar-components includes only the functionality that was needed for the original project.
+However, it may be expanded in the future to include additional features and components as new requirements arise.

+This documentation provides detailed information on each component, including usage examples, props, and customization options.
+The goal is to offer a comprehensive guide that helps seamlessly integrate goar-components into projects, ensuring a smooth and efficient development experience.

+Thank you for your interest in goar-components.
+Let's dive in and explore the possibilities!

+## goar-components: GTable Documentation